Open-MSS/Open-MSS.github.io/docs/02_installation.md

 The service is than availale on localhost:8083 and can be verified by the [server status](http://127.0.0.1:8083/status)

-## Further informations about installation options
+## Further information about installation options
 Please read details on <http://mss.rtfd.io>